TwoBitMachines/FlareEngineDocs/source/AI/nodes.rst

    * - Action
      -
+   * - Cannon Enter
+     - Enter a cannon.

+   * - Cannon Exit
+     - Exit a cannon.

    * - Follow Graph Points
      - Navigate to points with the specified speed.
 Target must be TargetPoints.